WhatsApp/power_shell/README.md

 - [ ] shell integration, allowing to execute non-exported functions directly from the shell, using convenient syntax:
 `some_mod:non_exported(Arg1, Arg2, Arg3).` and not `eval(some_mod, non_exported, [Arg1, Arg2, Arg3]).`
-- [ ] search and load *.erl source file directly, do not require compiled *.beam file
 - [ ] ectl library integration
 - [ ] monitoring library integration
 - [ ] additional shell commands for debugging & troubleshooting